 Type of collar

 There’s a whole range of collars out there, so let’s take a look at the possibilities:

 Flat collar.
 These are usually made out of webbing or leather, without any padding.
-They’re a good budget option and available in a wide range of colors.
+They’re a good budget option and available in various colors.

-Martingale collars have a section of fabric or sometimes chain that tightens around your dog’s neck if they pull against their leash.
+Martingale collars have a section of fabric or a chain that tightens around your dog’s neck if they pull against their leash.
 This can correct their forward movement (by causing discomfort) and encourage them not to pull.
-Some owners prefer not to use a martingale collar to correct pulling and instead, focus on re-training that behavior.
+Some owners prefer not to use a martingale collar to correct pulling and instead focus on re-training that behavior.

+Our reviews are designed to make your life easier.
+Instead of searching hundreds of brands, you can choose one of our recommended collars!
 Which collar would you choose for your Lab?
-Let us know, we’d love to hear from you!
+Let us know; we’d love to hear from you!